spacesoldier/starty/README.md

 It is *web* client which can send requests using *http* or *https* protocols.

 Next, it's a good moment to think about the way the client may perform its operations.
-Probably it could be useful to imagine it has several `input`s dedicated to the `methods` used for calling an external API endpoint.
+Probably it could be useful to imagine it has several `alias`es dedicated to the `methods` used for calling an external API endpoint.
 And we also need to know what to do when the external API call ended with `success` or with `fail` result by providing the function names which handle these sorts of result.
 Thus, an example of a client may look  like following:
 ```yaml